talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     Integer skip = 56; // Integer | Skips the given number of items when paging through large result sets.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
     String type = "type_example"; // String | Comma-separated list of types by which to filter events.
 Must be exact match(es).
-    OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Only return events created before this date OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Only return events created after this date String session = "session_example"; // String | Session integration ID filter for events.
+    OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Only return events created before this date.
+You can use any timezone.
+Talon.One will convert to UTC internally.
+    OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Only return events created after this date.
+You can use any timezone.
+Talon.One will convert to UTC internally.
+    String session = "session_example"; // String | Session integration ID filter for events.
 Must be exact match.
     String profile = "profile_example"; // String | Profile integration ID filter for events.
 Must be exact match.
     String customerName = "customerName_example"; // String | Customer name filter for events.
 Will match substrings case-insensitively.